fomightez/sequencework/alignment-utilities/README.md

 info here.
 (Keep in mind [MView](https://www.ebi.ac.uk/Tools/msa/mview/) good if just need visual representation, albeit not as concise as this script makes or MUSCLE outputs.)

 * calculate_cons_for_clustal_protein.py
 > protein alignment without consensus line ---> alignment with consensus symbols line

 Meant to add a consensus symbol line for cases where alignment produced doesn't have it (e.g., Clustal output from Stretcher or extracted I-TASSER thread template listing or exported from aligned templates at SWISS-MODEL) or it has been lost.
 Consensus symbols line it produces is similar to the Clustal style consensus symbols MUSCLE adds below each reside of the alignment.
 (Keep in mind [MView](https://www.ebi.ac.uk/Tools/msa/mview/) good if just need visual representation, albeit not as concise, suitable for saving, or machine-parseable as this script makes or MUSCLE outputs.)

+The script `calculate_cons_for_clustal_protein.py` is demonstrated in MyBinder sessions you can launch from [here](https://github.com/fomightez/cl_sq_demo-binder).
+To see the script in action, go [here](https://github.com/fomightez/cl_sq_demo-binder) and click on `launch binder`.
+Once the session spins up, select 'Use biopython to make valid CLUSTAL formatted MSAs, check sequence of manually edited alignment, and add consensus line' from the list of available notbeooks.
+The section with use of `calculate_cons_for_clustal_protein.py` is towards the bottom of the Jupyter notebook.
+You can see the Jupyter notebook statically [here](https://nbviewer.jupyter.org/github/fomightez/cl_sq_demo-binder/blob/master/notebooks/Use%20biopython%20to%20make%20valid%20CLUSTAL%20formatted%20MSAs%2C%20check%20sequence%20of%20manually%20edited%20alignment%2C%20and%20add%20consensus%20line.ipynb).

 * score_sequences_in_clustal_msa.py
 > multiple sequence alignment (clustal) ---> dataframe of the id and assessment score of each sequence